Old National Bancorp (ONB) Shares Down Despite Recent Market Volatility - News Heater

-Old National Bancorp (NASDAQ: ONB)’s stock price has gone decline by -1.56 in comparison to its previous close of 17.36, however, the company has experienced a 1.97% increase in its stock price over the last five trading days.
+Old National Bancorp (NASDAQ: ONB)’s stock price has decreased by -3.68 compared to its previous closing price of 16.59.
+However, the company has seen a -6.50% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/10/23 that Five Dead After Bank Shooting in Louisville, Ky., Police Say

 Is It Worth Investing in Old National Bancorp (NASDAQ: ONB) Right Now?

-Old National Bancorp (NASDAQ: ONB) has a price-to-earnings ratio of 7.98x that is above its average ratio.
+Old National Bancorp (NASDAQ: ONB) has a price-to-earnings ratio of 7.46x that is above its average ratio.
 Additionally, the 36-month beta value for ONB is 0.85.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023